-Fairfax contractor has more than 35 years of experience and repointing both , homes and commercial buildings in Northern Virginia.
+Fairfax contractor has over 35 years of experience repointing homes and commercial buildings in Northern Virginia.
 Many of the commercial buildings that were built before 1920 require constant maintenance on their brick façades.
-If they are older, they may have been built using bricks and mortar that is deemed sub standard in today’s masonry construction.
-Properly repointing a commercial or even a residential structure takes great planning, especially if it’s in a historical district.
-The first step in preparing the bricks for any restoration requires carefully looking at the mortar joints in determining what type of mortar was used originally.
-The second most important consideration is how will the building be scaffold when the actual remodeling project gets underway.
-Fairfax Contractor is one of Virginia’s premier masonry contractor that has an extensive experience in restoring both architectural and historical brick buildings.
-We offer the skill set, and the Masons that can take any repointing project to the finish line.
+If they are older, they may have been built using bricks and mortar, which is deemed substandard in today’s masonry construction.
+Repointing a commercial or residential structure takes great planning, especially in a historic district.
+The first step in preparing the bricks for any restoration requires carefully looking at the mortar joints to determine what type of mortar was used originally.
+The second most important consideration is how the building will be scaffolded when the actual remodeling project gets underway.
+Fairfax Contractor is one of Virginia’s premier masonry contractors that has extensive experience in restoring both architectural and historic brick buildings.
+We offer the skill set and the Masons that can take any repointing project to the finish line.
 For a free consultation, please click above or call 703-725-7945 for a complete evaluation of your property.

-The reason that repointing brick in your home our your commercial building is so expensive is because it takes an artisan to replicate the color, the joint and the type of mortar that was originally or historically used in the façade of your home or commercial building.
-The second reason is tuck pointing is very labor intensive.
-The first step is to determine how your home or building will be scaffold so that the Masons can cut and re-point all the joints in the brick.
-If more than 50% of the brick in your building a home need to be reported, it’s probably wise to re-point the entire structure.
-Any contractor that operates in Virginia must first hold a contractor’s license issued by the DPOR and Fairfax Contractor holds a class A RBC Residential Building Contractor (CBC) Commercial Building Contractor license#2705154312 expiration date July 31, 2018.
-In addition, we have both Workmen’s Compensation insurance, and complete general liability insurance that is up-to-date.
-Many commercial buildings will need to take into consideration the fact that the sidewalk may be closed or partially closed during the repointing of the façade of the building.
-These permits are not only time-consuming to procure but also are expensive.
-Taking into consideration that restoring a brick façade on a home or at building requires the utmost skill and artistry of a competent team of masons will tell you that this project is not going to be inexpensive.
+The reason that repointing brick in your home or your commercial building is so expensive is that it takes an artisan to replicate the color, the joint, and the type of mortar that was originally or historically used in the façade of your home or commercial building.
+The second reason is tuckpointing is very labor intensive.
+The first step is to determine how your home or building will be scaffolded so that the Masons can cut and repoint all the joints in the brick.
+If more than 50% of the brick in your building home needs to be reported, it’s probably wise to re-point the entire structure.
+Any contractor that operates in Virginia must first hold a contractor’s license issued by the DPOR, and Fairfax Contractor holds a class A RBC Residential Building Contractor (CBC) Commercial Building Contractor In addition, we have both Workmen’s Compensation insurance and complete general liability insurance that is up-to-date.
+Many commercial buildings will need to consider that the sidewalk may be closed or partially closed during the repointing of the façade of the building.
+These permits are not only time-consuming to procure but also expensive.
+Taking into consideration that restoring a brick façade on a home or a building requires the utmost skill and artistry of a competent team of masons will tell you that this project is not going to be inexpensive.

-Once we have scaffold your project OSHA standards, we will start cutting out all the old mortar joints.
-Typically, if 30% to 40% of the wall needs to be re-pointed it probably makes sense to do the entire wall.
+Once we have scaffolded your project OSHA standards, we will start cutting out all the old mortar joints.
+Typically, if 30% to 40% of the wall needs to be re-pointed, it probably makes sense to do the entire wall.
 To re-point.
-Brick work and in need to get at least a 70% embedment into the old brick by removing that bad mortar or lime and sand mix depending on the age of the building.
-Working in small areas, because you don’t want to get ahead in yourself, the mortar is carefully removed by the use of an angle grinder with a diamond wheel.
-What separates a semi pro to a artisan Masons intact pointing is matching up the old mortar to a T. This is critical for a number of reasons.
-One of the building may lie within a historic district and the historical department in your particular city or county may require that the exact match of mortar is used in the repointing project.
-Often times it’s wise to use a premixed blend of Portland line that’s been pre-colored, such as Essrock Brixment this bag blend is very convenient because of the consistency it offers when tuck pointing large brick areas.
-Often times a good Mason will have to hand mix a number of different batches to create a color that is very close to the original mortar color used when building our home was built.
-This is difficult because the mortar has now become aged and more of the sand has been exposed through acid rain is truly takes some artistic skills and a great eye for color.
+Brickwork and it needs to get at least a 70% embedment into the old brick by removing that bad mortar or lime and sand mix, depending on the age of the building.
+Working in small areas, because you don’t want to get ahead yourself, the mortar is carefully removed by using an angle grinder with a diamond wheel.
+What separates a semi-pro from an artisan Mason intact pointing is matching up the old mortar to a T. This is critical for several reasons.
+One of the buildings may lie within a historic district, and the history department in your particular city or county may require that the exact match of mortar is used in the repointing project.
+Often it’s wise to use a premixed blend of Portland line that’s been pre-colored, such as Essrock Brixment this bag blend is very convenient because of its consistency when tuck pointing large brick areas.
+Often a good Mason will have to hand mix different batches to create a color very close to the original mortar color used when building our home.
+This is difficult because the mortar has now become aged, and more of the sand has been exposed through acid rain is true takes some artistic skills and a great eye for color.

 Replacing Broken Or Cracked Bricks